 Santa Clara County Center for the Development of Recycling: Is an excellent resource for discovering vendors who recycle just the things you are looking to get rid of (furniture, mattresses, old car parts, clothing, wood scraps, metal scraps, etc..).

 Recology Mountain View is the resource recovery company for the Mountain View community.
-We currently provide recycling and garbage collection services to approximately 22,000 residential accounts and 3,000 commercial accounts.
+We currently provide Recycling, Organics, and Garbage collection services to approximately 22,000 residential accounts and 3,000 commercial accounts in Mountain View.

-Thank you for visiting our site and please contact us if you have any further questions.
+Thank you for visiting our site and please contact us if you have any questions.